 Even Those Outside the LGBTQ Community Support Companies at Pride

 According to Fortune.com, 48% of all Americans (not just gay people) prefer to buy from brands that are LGBTQ inclusive.
 So, show your inclusivity with a Pride sponsorship and half of the country will be more likely to shop your products.
 Simple math!

 New Orleans and Company at Pride fest at WorldPride - NYC 2019

 Exposure Goes Way Beyond Just the Parade

 Pride is much larger than just the flashy parades.
-Pride organizations often put on dozens of events throughout the year that make up the whole Pride celebration.
-Look into having a presence at these other events as well, especially the Pride festival.
+Pride organizations often put on dozens of events throughout the year.
+Look into having a presence at these smaller events as well, especially the Pride festival.
 Many festivals allow sponsors to set up a booth, talk to members of the community about their brands, and give away swag.
 Company employees or trained brand ambassadors often can make a genuine connection with festival-goers and turn them into loyal customers.

 If you’re looking to get involved in sponsoring an upcoming Pride event but don’t know where to start, reach out!
 Communify has ample experience helping clients get the most out of Pride sponsorships and we would love to help you as well.